JesusDR01/JesusDR01/README.md

 ### Web developer
 - 🎓 I'm a front-end, mainly using NodeJs & React.
-- 🌱 I’m currently learning React & AWS
+- 🌱 I’m currently learning Solidity.
 - 📫 How to reach me: https://www.linkedin.com/in/jesusdr/
 - ⚡ Fun fact: I'm proficient at shooters :)